stevekirks/sql-bulk-copy-merge/README.md

 ### Copy Latest
 For source tables that are only ever added to it is more efficient to copy only the new rows into the target table.
-This method copies the latest data determined by the keyColumnName.
+This method copies the latest data determined by a key column.

-A query is made on the target for the latest keyColumnName value, and then source is queried where the keyColumnName value is greater than the latest in the target.
-Eg. if the keyColumnName is [id], and its latest value is 2, then only rows with an [id] value greater than 2 are copied.
+The specific steps it performs:
+-   Queries target table for the latest key column value.

-If no keyColumnName is specified, the primary key is used.
+    If no key column is specified, the primary key is used.
 If more than one primary key, the first is used.
+-   Queries source where the key column value is greater than the latest in the target.
+    Eg. if the key column is [id], and its latest value is 2, then only rows with an [id] value greater than 2 are copied.

-The result of the source query is directly copied into the target table using SQLBulkCopy.
+-   Copies from table in source db directly into table in target db using SQLBulkCopy.

 #### Usage:
 ```